 Make no mistake; this is a generational crisis, and it’s only been made worse by the pandemic.
 Disparities across racial and ethnic lines are stark and growing.
 It’s on all of us to continue to find new ways to spark a love of reading in the next generation.
 Too much is at stake for this not to be a priority.

 DaNadia Johnson is a career educator with experience in traditional public, private, and charter school settings.
 She holds a Bachelor of Arts in Interdisciplinary Studies (Education and Psychology) from the University of South Carolina Upstate and is pursuing a Master of Science in Instructional Design and Technology from Georgia State University.
-DaNadia is currently a mission-driven learning designer with eSpark and an avid reader.
+DaNadia is an avid reader and was a mission-driven learning designer with eSpark at the time this article was published.